Click here to edit using the old editor

 Year two

-In year two, the emphasis is on building your confidence.
+In Year 2, the emphasis is on building your confidence.
 Problems become more broadly defined and can involve various technical and commercial factors and constraints.
-In performing your analysis, and developing your solutions, you will draw on your new knowledge from across 5 in more advanced topics such as computer networks, information systems, business studies and programming.
+In performing your analysis, and developing your solutions, you will draw on your new knowledge from across 5 in more advanced topics such as application development, network management, data science, software engineering and cyber security.

 Year three